 c) the UE shall send, via the target access, an UL NAS TRANSPORT message piggybacking a 5GSM message associated with a request type set to "existing PDU session" or "existing emergency PDU session" for handover of an existing PDU session between 3GPP access and non-3GPP access.

+A 5GMM message piggybacking a 5GSM message as a response message to a request message associated with an MA PDU session, shall be delivered via the same access that the initial message was received.